HyperEmbed: Tradeoffs Between Resources and Performance in NLP Tasks with Hyperdimensional Computing enabled Embedding of n-gram Statistics: Empirical evaluation

-Tables~\ref{tab:classifiers:AskUbuntu:TF}-\ref{tab:classifiers:WebApplication:TF} report the results for small datasets when applying all the considered classifiers on the features extracted with bag of words (denoted as TF) and TF-IDF.
-In these experiments as input to the classifiers we either used the features extracted by these methods or HD vectors ($N=512$) embedding these features.
+Table~\ref{tab:classifiers:AskUbuntu:TF} reports the results for the AskUbuntu dataset when applying all the considered classifiers on the features extracted with bag of words (denoted as TF) and TF-IDF.\footnote{We omitted the results for the WebApplication and Chatbot datasets due to the space limitations but the observed regularities were the same.} In these experiments as input to the classifiers we either used the features extracted by these methods or HD vectors ($N=512$) embedding these features.
 With respect to the compromise in terms of resources the classifiers performed similarly to the previous experiment with the difference that a typical speed-up and memory reduction were about three times for HD vectors.
-When it comes to $F_1$ scores the results are consistent with the original motivation for the SemHash method, which argued that subword representations help in getting better performance compared to word-based representations at least for small datasets due to the limited amount of training data.
+When it comes to $F_1$ scores the results are consistent with the original motivation for the SemHash method, which argued that subword representations help in getting better performance compared to word-based representations at least for small datasets due to limited training data.

-Finally, for the small datasets Table~\ref{tab:f1 score comparison} places the results reported here in the context of results obtained in~\cite{SemHash19}.
+Finally, for the small datasets Table~\ref{tab:f1 score comparison} places the results reported here in the context of results obtained in~\cite{SemHash19}\footnote{ Some results for Table~\ref{tab:f1 score comparison} are taken from~\cite{SemHash19}. }.
 One thing to note in Table~\ref{tab:f1 score comparison} is the differences in the $F_1$ scores of the SemHash approach from the ones reported in~\cite{SemHash19} for all three small datasets.
 There were some data augmentation techniques, which were used in the paper, most prominently a QWERTY-based word augmentation accounting for the spelling mistakes.
-This technique was not used in this work, which resulted in a slight difference in the obtained $F_1$ scores.
+This technique was not used here, which resulted in a slight difference in the obtained $F_1$ scores.